CPA-Managed Business Registration · Philippines · DTI · SEC · BIR · LGU

 Ready to register now?
 Apply for a consultation →

-- ✗A corporation registered with the wrong tax type, enrolled as VAT in a sector that qualifies for percentage tax, creating a series of incorrectly filed returns the BIR treats as fraudulent non-filing.
+- ✗Corporation registered with the wrong tax type - VAT in a percentage tax sector, years of filings the BIR treats as fraudulent.

-- ✗BIR books of accounts that were never properly registered, meaning every transaction recorded is, technically, not in an official book.
+- ✗BIR books of accounts never properly registered - every transaction recorded is technically unofficial.

-- ✗A business registered in one barangay operating in another, LGU violations that compound annually.
+- ✗Business registered in the wrong barangay - LGU violations that compound annually.

 The 4 Agencies